mariohernandez/mariohernandezio/src/blog/storybook-components.md

 The advantage of using a design system like Storybook is that you are in full control of the markup when building components, as a result your website is more semantic, accessible, and easier to maintain.

-## Getting a Drupal site ready

-In the previous post all the work we did was in a standalone project which did not require Drupal to run, In this post, we get to interact with Drupal so we need at the very least a basic Drupal site up and running.
-If you are following along and already have a Drupal 10 site ready, you can skip the first step below.

-1. Build a basic Drupal 10 website ([I recommend using DDEV](https://ddev.readthedocs.io/en/stable/users/quickstart/#drupal){target=_blank rel=noopener}).
-1. Add the **storybook** theme to your website.
-If you completed the excercise in the previous post, you can copy the theme you built into your site's **/themes/custom/** directory, Otherwise, you can clone [the previous post repo](https://github.com/mariohernandez/storybook){target=_blank rel=nooperner} into the same location so it becomes your theme.
-After this your theme's path should be **themes/custom/storybook**.
-1. No need to enable the theme just yet, we'll come back to the theme shortly.
-1. Finally, create a new Article post that includes a title, body content and an image of your choice.
-We'll use this article later in the process.

-## Back to Storybook
+## Building more components in Storybook

 The title component we built in the previous post may not be enough to demonstrate some of the advanced techniques when integrating components.
 We will build a larger component to put these techniques in practice.
 The component we will build is called **Card** and it looks like this:

 ![Palm trees in front of city buildings](/images/storybook-card.webp){.body-image .body-image--narrow}

 When building components, I like to take inventory of the different parts that make up the components I'm building.
-The card image above shows three parts: the image, the title, and the teaser text.
+The card image above shows three parts: An image, a title, and teaser text.
 Each of these parts translates into fields when I am defining the data structure for the component or building the entity in Drupal.

 ## Building the Card component